RanaMah/restaurant-website/README.md

-# 🍛 Mahfuz’s Kitchen - Restaurant Website

 Welcome to my Indian Restaurant website project! 🎉
 Built as part of my Web Development Homework.
+Now includes a working shopping cart using JavaScript!

 ## 🚀 Live Site